mahreenq/Mars-Web-App-React/README.md

+JSX, CSS3, React.js

+ASK: Design and build a fictional sci-fi web application where users of different occupations are able to log in, post their encounter with an ‘alien type’ and also view other member’s encounters.

+FINISHED PRODUCT: This was my first web application built using React.
+GET and POST HTTP requests are made using Axios.
+Hosted on Heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>